Essential Guide to Battery Certification: Types, Costs, Timeframes, and Standards

 RoHS Compliance

-The Restriction of Hazardous Substances (RoHS) directive restricts the use of specific hazardous materials in electrical and electronic products.
+The Restriction of Hazardous Substances (RoHS) directive restricts using specific hazardous materials in electrical and electronic products.
 Compliance with RoHS is essential for manufacturers aiming to sell batteries in the European Union.

 MSDS (Material Safety Data Sheet)

 While not a certification, the MSDS provides essential safety information about the materials used in batteries.
-Manufacturers must provide this documentation to ensure their products’ safe handling and use.
+Manufacturers must provide this documentation to ensure the safe handling and use of their products.

 Part 3.
 Costs associated with battery certification